On this page can be found the sheet music for Bach’s Second Unaccompanied Cello Suite.

 It has been suggested that this Suite was written when Bach found out that his first wife had died.
-This may or may not be true, but believing this idea can certainly help us with certain aspects of the interpretation of this darkly serious, introspective suite, one of only two of the six Cello Suites in a minor key.
+This may or may not be true, but believing this idea can certainly help us with certain aspects of the interpretation of this darkly serious, introspective suite, one of only two of Bach’s six Cello Suites in a minor key.

 Several factors combine to make this Second Suite considerably more challenging than the first one: